Coronavirus and COVID-19

 Getting in touch

-Hospital visiting is impossible for the moment.
-If you can't get to see someone in the QE, Heartlands, Solihull, and Good Hope hospitals you can email Revd Kathryn Darby of the UHB Chaplaincy Team or call and leave a message for the team on 0121 424 7676 or for Revd Kathryn on 0121 386 5612
+Hospital visiting is restricted.
+If you can't get to see someone in the QE, Heartlands, Solihull or Good Hope hospitals you can email Revd Kathryn Darby of the UHB Chaplaincy Team or call and leave a message for the team on 0121 424 7676 or for Revd Kathryn on 0121 386 5612

-Weekly notices will still be produced and can be sent to you by email.
+Weekly notices come out each week still and can be sent to you by email.
 If you don't already subscribe please email the office and ask to go on the mailing list.
 There's a copy of this week's edition here.
-It includes a note for us from Revd Stephen which is also printed below.
-This week is Trinity Sunday as Revd Stephen mentions, and there's a reflection on this from Revd Alan on the Circuit Website here.
-A slightly different reflection can be seen in the Seniors part of the Junior Church at Home page where we revisit the material we used for our discussion about this last year.
+It includes a topical note from Deacon Marilyn which is also printed below.

 Revd Stephen is maintaining a memorial page on the Circuit website of those we have sadly lost during this difficult time.
 Please let him know if there is anyone we should add who is not already remembered there.
 In time we will be able to join together to celebrate and thank God for these lives and remember the ways they have enriched our own.
 In the meantime we hold them all in our hearts and ask God to bring comfort to those who are mourning.

-The Messenger, our monthly magazine will pause.
+The Messenger, our monthly magazine is paused.
 But if there is anything you would normally share with the church family through the Messenger, email it to the Messenger and/or the office and it can appear on the website or our Facebook page if you wish.

 Church Giving can continue if you are able to contribute to our running costs.
 You can still donate by text (see the Giving page) or you can set up a standing order or make a donation directly to our account - contact the office for the account details.